-As the organizers say on the website, "The Doo Dah Parade is about Freedom of Speech, through humor."
+As the organizers say on the event's website, "The Doo Dah Parade is about Freedom of Speech, through humor."
 Patriotic hilarity ensues at this beloved procession on the Fourth of July each year.

-Each year, the parade starts on Park Street and heads north, winding through town and ending at Russell and High Streets.
-A Block Party will take place immediately afterward at High and Buttles Streets; both events are free to attend.
+The parade starts on Park Street and heads north, winding through town and ending at Russell and High Streets.
+A Block Party takes place immediately afterward at Goodale Park gazebo; both events are free to attend.
 The day will be filled with kid-friendly activities and music at both the parade and the afterparty, which runs from 11 a.m. to 10 p.m.